A Comparison of Row Cover Materials for Use in Excluding Major Insect Pests from Cucurbit Crops

 • Crop Production: row covers (for season extension)

-Recent research (Driever et al., 2016) showed that row covers can be used to exclude pests, and at the same time, provide crop assess to insect pollinators, thereby enabling production without using insecticides.
-Although effective, the material has several drawbacks, including high temperatures under cover that could interfere with fruit set, insect pest entry through open covers, and a high incidence of disease, such as powdery mildew.
-Thus, while the development of this pest management technique for cucurbit crops would add to the sustainability of farms in the region by improving the predictability of being able to product marketable cucurbits, we need to find a suitable row cover material that will not only exclude insect pests, but one that will be convenient to use, not be conducive to diseases, and be cost-effective.
+Recent research (Driever et al., 2016) showed that row covers can be used to exclude pests, and at the same time, provide crop access to insect pollinators, thereby enabling production without using insecticides.
+Although effective, row cover materials have several drawbacks, including high temperatures under cover that could interfere with fruit set, insect pest entry through open covers, and a high incidence of disease, such as powdery mildew.
+Thus, while the development of this pest management technique for cucurbit crops would add to the sustainability of farms in the region by improving the predictability of producing marketable cucurbits, we need to find a suitable row cover material that will not only exclude insect pests, but one that will be convenient to use, not be conducive to diseases, and be cost effective.

-We propose to compare several products for use as row cover for the explicit purpose of excluding insect pests from cucurbit crops, specifically squash.
+We propose to compare several products for use as row covers for the explicit purpose of excluding insect pests from cucurbit crops, specifically squash.

 We will determine the effectiveness for excluding insect pests, effects of cover materials on the incidence of diseases, and the influence of the row cover materials on crop microenvironment and light transmission.